Setup Guides/Kilo Code

 Add MCP Configuration

-Add the following to your Kilo Code MCP configuration file.
+Add this to your Kilo Code MCP config file.
 Replace YOUR_API_KEY_HERE with your key.

 MCP Configuration (JSON)